Will you be renting a car during your next vacation or business trip?

 Notice of charges related to nonmoving traffic violations

 What happens if you get a parking ticket while using your rental car?
-Wisconsin law also requires rental car companies to give notice to a perspective renter if they will be charging a renter’s credit card for forfeitures, costs, towing or storage charges incurred, but not paid, by the renter related to nonmoving traffic violations involving the rental car – such as a parking ticket.
+Rental car companies should give a notice to a perspective renter if they will be charging a renter’s credit card for forfeitures, costs, towing or storage charges incurred, but not paid, by the renter related to nonmoving traffic violations involving the rental car – such as a parking ticket.